Chapter 1 General Provisions

 - When engaging in dialogue with investors, caution should be exercised on management of insider information, regardless of whether it is at a financial results briefing meeting or a small meeting, by focusing the dialogue on themes related to the Company’s sustainable growth and corporate value enhancement over the medium to long term.

-- The Director and CIRO will give feedback on the results of IR activities to the Board of Directors where necessary.
+- The Director and CFO will give feedback on the results of IR activities to the Board of Directors where necessary.

 Established on May 9, 2016